The list chromatic index of simple graphs whose odd cycles intersect in at most one edge: Proof of Theorems and

 Thus, $d_D^+(e) \leq k - 1$ for all $e \in E(G)$.

 Now suppose that $e$ is incident to $v$.
 If $e \in E(A)$, then we immediately have $d_{D}^+(e) = d_{D_A}^+(e) \leq d(v) - 1$.
 If $e \in E(B)$, then we must have $v=z$, and so

 as desired. \end{proof}

 We now proceed to show orientability for each of the block types present in Theorem \ref{thm:main}.
 Two of these block types, bipartite graphs and $K_4$, lie in $\gee{1}$, and hence we can avail ourselves of the following characterization due to Maffray.
+A \emph{clique} in a digraph is a set of vertices such that each pair $(u,v)$ is joined either by the arc $u \ato v$, or the arc $v \ato u$, or both.
+A vertex $u$ is a \emph{sink} in a clique if $v \ato u$ for every other vertex $v$ in the clique (possibly also $u \ato v$).
+Likewise, $u$ is a \emph{source} in a clique if $u \ato v$ for every other vertex $v$ in the clique.

 \begin{theorem}[Maffray \cite{maffray}] If $G \in \gee{1}$ then an orientation of $L(G)$ is kernel-perfect if and only if every clique in $L(G)$ has a sink. \end{theorem}

 For bipartite graphs, the standard proof of Galvin \cite{galvin} is all that is needed to prove the orientability lemma we need.
 We briefly include the details below.